 It was reported that SWAT waited approximately 5 hours as authorities attempted to negotiate with Young before they entered the home.
-Young reportedly fired at least 15 rounds first at the victims and then at law enforcement before being shot in his leg and apprehended.
+Young reportedly fired at least 15 rounds, first at the victims, and then at law enforcement, before being shot in his leg and apprehended.
 Atkinson’s grandmother was shot in her hip, her younger sister also sustained an injury as well as two officers.
 Young received two life sentences; one for murder and the other for first-degree burglary; and eight consecutive 30-year sentences.

 First, I would like to say that I have the utmost respect for law enforcement who risk their lives every day.
-However, this TV show reminds me that there have been other notorious active shooter or hostage situations such as Columbine, the 1991 Sacramento hostage crisis and the Orlando Pulse nightclub shooting, during which law enforcement had inexplicably waited hours before making the decision to tactically end the “threat”.
+However, this active shooter incident reminds me that there have been other notorious active shooter or hostage situations such as Columbine, the 1991 Sacramento hostage crisis and the Orlando Pulse nightclub shooting, during which law enforcement had inexplicably waited hours before making the decision to tactically end the “threat”.
 Some have even argued that in exercising this “contain the threat and wait” approach, more innocent lives were lost.

-There have been other better known active shooter or hostage situations such as Columbine, the 1991 Sacramento hostage crisis and the Orlando Pulse nightclub shooting, during which law enforcement had inexplicably waited hours before making a decision to tactically end the “threat”
+There have been other better known active shooter or hostage situations such as Columbine, the 1991 Sacramento hostage crisis and the Orlando Pulse nightclub shooting, during which law enforcement had inexplicably waited hours before making a decision to tactically end the “threat”.

 What is the Takeaway?